-It’s a buzzword with big benefits.
-In ways unthinkable just a few years ago, machine learning marries massive computing power and often very large amounts of data to develop and implement algorithms that can make predictions and analyze large amounts of text information, such as public comments or journal articles.
-As a form of artificial intelligence, machine learning can help identify malignant moles as well as a veteran dermatologist can and play video games better than humans.
+In ways unthinkable just a few years ago, machine learning combines massive computing power and often very large amounts of data to train and implement algorithms that can make individual-level outcome predictions and analyze large amounts of text information, such as public comments or journal articles.
+As a form of artificial intelligence, machine learning algorithms can help identify malignant moles as well as a veteran dermatologist can and play video games better than humans.
 While the areas of health, e-commerce and defense have been the largest users of machine learning, Abt Associates is exploring its use in the social policy arena.

-Abt uses machine learning to do things that until recently would have been impossible, such as turning a vast amount of unstructured text into analyzable data in seconds or counting mosquito eggs from a smartphone picture using image recognition.
-Decision makers can analyze the large amounts of data that result from a program evaluation in a variety of ways.
-For example, machine learning can dig through vast numbers of open-ended survey responses to determine the main themes or analyze spatial data to predict the onset of droughts.
+Abt uses machine learning to do things that until recently would have been impossible, such as categorizing a vast amount of unstructured text into main themes or counting mosquito eggs from a smartphone picture using image recognition.
+Decision-makers can analyze the large amounts of data that result from a program evaluation in a variety of ways.
+For example, machine learning algorithms can dig through vast numbers of open-ended survey responses to help delineate the most important ideas or analyze spatial data to predict the onset of droughts.
 Such uses can cut the cost of program evaluations by analyzing data faster and more comprehensively than would be possible through purely human efforts.
 Machine learning also has the potential to change qualitative research by leaving time-consuming rote or repetitive tasks—such as reviewing and cataloging documents—to algorithms.
 That way researchers can spend more time on substantive thinking.

 Abt uses large datasets, powerful computing and efficient programming to explore machine learning applications in the public policy domain and to transform social policymaking.
 We use the technique in “supervised learning” to predict outcomes and in “unsupervised learning” to provide unique insights into a document collection of any size.
 In supervised learning, the target outcome is clear, such as graduating on time.
 In these cases, we can use machine learning to predict outcomes with high accuracy, and we build recommender systems to provide the best steps toward achieving a desired outcome.
 In unsupervised learning, the data have no preconceived outcome, so the algorithm looks for patterns.
 Unsupervised learning can be particularly helpful in identifying main themes or opinions within a body of text and can examine anything from journal articles to social media posts.